-Applications that are in fullscreen like a youtube video or game work just like on any other DE as in they take the entire screen and cover any UI elements.
+Applications that are in fullscreen like a YouTube video or game work just like on any other DE as in they take the entire screen and cover any UI elements.
 They can however still be moved to other tags or you can switch to another tag to still retain multitasking functionality.

 This feature allows you to temporarily put a window into fullscreen mode without impacting any of the other windows or its actual position and size.
-It can be activated using Super + Ctrl + F and using it a second time restores the window to its normal behaviour.
+It can be activated using Super + Ctrl + F and using it a second time restores the window to its normal behavior.

 For example you could be in the grid layout working with lots of windows but would like to examine the contents of a window using the entire screen.
 Instead of switching to the monocle layout and resizing all other windows as well the tempfullscreen feature can be used to enlarge and then shrink the window back down.

 Fakefullscreen allows you to resize and move fullscreen windows.
 The application will still think it is in full screen.
 This can be used to move applications that would otherwise be stuck on the monitor they launched on or to correct applications that behave incorrectly.